 - Change your oil as needed.
 Depending on your driving habits, you might need to change it every few months or once a year.
 Generally, experts suggest changing it every 3,000 miles.

-- Replace your windshield wiper blades if you notice they look old or worn out.
+- Replace your windshield wiper blades if they look old or worn out.
 It’s better to do it ahead of time instead of waiting until you can’t see the road ahead of you during a downpour.

 - Check the battery cables for corrosion and the radiator for debris to prevent excess heating or electrical failure.